shahv1057/blog/src/pages/SpotifyMoodPlaylists.md

 pc.columns = ['x', 'y','label']
 ```

-(It is important to note that x,y coordinates are a representation of a combination of my 8 features, but **do not exhibit any direct intuition into the feature values**)
+(It is important to note that (x,y) coordinates plotted are a transformed representation of a combination of my 8 features, but **do not exhibit any direct intuition into the feature values**)

 <iframe width="900" height="600" frameborder="0" scrolling="no" src="//plotly.com/~shahv1057/57.embed"></iframe>